braughtg/TestVNCinCodespace/README.md

 - Click *Ports* in the Codespace window.
 - Wait for port 6080 (NoVNC) to open
 - Right click the URL for port 6080 and choose:
-  - open in preview to open in a tab in the VSCode interface.
+  - "Preivew in Editor" to open in a tab in the VSCode interface.
-  - open in browser to open in its own browser tab.
+  - "Open in Browser" to open in its own browser tab.

 ## Connect via VNC